Directed by: Peyton Reed || Produced by: Kevin Feige

 SUMMARY & RECOMMENDATION: Ant Man features plenty of solid visual humor, which derives from well used special effects, physical gags, and creative set-pieces or editing techniques to create comedy, rather than the lightly edited, dialogue-based improv on which the majority of the modern Hollywood comedy (and the MCU) depend.
 Ant Man also boasts decent, restrained action, as well as a strong supporting cast (besides Evangeline Lilly).

 — However… Ant Man was written by four different people and feels that way; several supporting characters are bland or underwritten; the MCU’s canon continues to drag down it’s individual installments.
-Evangeline Lilly continues to be forced and terrible in her post LOST (2004-2010) career.
+Evangeline Lilly continues to be terrible in her post LOST (2004-2010) career.

 —> ON THE FENCE